patrickhelv/Compiler-project-/README.md

 make
 ```

-To compile the vsl programs
+To compile the vsl programs will create an assembly file and a binary file

 ```properties
 make compile